IanKarlo/Angular-Stripe/README.md

         or
         yarn add
  - #### Install back-end dependencies
-   To install back-end dependencies, insite the repository directory in your machine use the followings commands:
+   To install back-end dependencies, inside the repository directory in your machine use the followings commands:

         cd backend
         npm install
         or
         yarn install
  - #### Run front-end
    First of all you need to configure your enviroment variables.
-Go to enviroment.ts file inside enviroments folder inside src folder and put the correct values for it (your stripe publish key is provided in your stripe account).Then to run frontend, in the repository directory root run the command:
+Go to enviroment.ts file inside src/enviroments folder and put the correct values for it (your stripe publish key is provided in your stripe account).Then to run the front-end, in the repository directory root run the command:

         ng serve
  - #### Run back-end
    First of all you need to configure the .env file, change the name of .env.example file to .env and fill the enviromental variables with correct values (your stripe secret is provided in your stripe account).
-Then to run backend, in the repository directory root run the following commands:
+Then to run back-end, in the repository directory root run the following commands:

         cd backend
         npm start